stormqloud/kazoo-tgbbok/fax.md

 ### Option 2:
  *  Use Postfix to send inbound smtp traffic to kazoo and outbound traffic outbound.

 This is Postgres answering the SMTP TCP port 25 in a default Linux setup.

-IE your Kazoo server
+*So your email arrives at port 25 by SMTP
+*Then Postgres uses the "transport" mechanism to push it to haproxy running on 2525 *Haproxy does it's thing mapping the email onto port 19025

+*Got it? ;-)

 ```
 [root@kaz ~]# telnet lh 25